| technology | system admin - Jon Welling

 Only 733t hax0rs know Nix.
 At least that's what the movies want you to think….

 Did your eyes go cross reading that first line?
 Don't worry about it.
 That was only an attempt to spice up this rather long Linux primer a bit.
 You see, editing Linux configuration files can be a long, monotonous task, but it's a process that every Linux admin must learn.
+Luckily, our Linux tutorial makes things easier.

 Linux configuration files are the heart of the Linux operating system.
 These files are one of the biggest differences between the Linux and Windows operating systems.
 The Windows OS does use per-application configuration files as well, but Windows largely depends on something called the Registry.
 The Registry is an ultra-fast database that stores configurations for the Windows OS and its applications.